 “By adding something to the vehicle, you are giving the air more surface to push against as you drive down the road.
 The harder the air pushes against the vehicle, the harder the engine has to work to maintain speed, which uses more gas,” said Joel Ruschman, Aero Performance Engineer from General Motors.
 “A Christmas tree on your roof is a fairly large object with lots of surface area due to its needles and branches, so this creates a lot of aerodynamic drag.”

 The final results?
 Having a Christmas tree on the roof of your car results in a 30 percent degradation to highway fuel economy.
 That’s a lot!
 They also tested various decorations that people add to their vehicle during the holidays.
 Having reindeer antlers and Rudolph’s nose tied to your car results in about a 1 percent decrease in highway fuel economy and having a bow of your roof results in about a 3.5 percent decrease.
 Having a wreath mounted on the grille of your car has no impact on gas mileage, but it does reduce cooling airflow to the engine.
 If you haven’t bought your tree yet, plan around the best day to buy a Christmas tree.

 Ruschman suggests tying down your tree as tightly as possible and traveling on back roads if you can—having a tree on top of the car won’t affect gas mileage when you’re moving at lower speeds.
 And, as a plus, you’re less likely to have a Christmas tree disaster on the highway.
-Don’t miss these other 12 secrets you should know about your Christmas tree.
+Don’t miss out on these other 12 secrets you should know about your Christmas tree, or these great gifts to place into stockings with care.